snowflakedb/snowflake-connector-net/README.md

     where:

-    - `{pathToThePrivateKeyFile}` is the path to the file containing the unencrypted private key.
+    - `{pathToThePrivateKeyFile}` is the path to the file containing the encrypted private key.
     - `{passwordForDecryptingThePrivateKey}` is the password for decrypting the private key.

   - Specify an unencrypted private key (read from a file):